Service Premium for RAF families

 - Training: e.g. 2 day mental health training, attended by our ELSA; or a high impact maths intervention course so that the school can become more proficient at identifying any gaps in mathematical understanding (common if a child has attended several schools).

 This year, in addition to the above, projects include:

-- Training for a new Service Leader in school: Mrs Owens Lamey who will continue to run the ‘Mayhill Heroes’ club – a weekly lunchtime club specifically for service children (and a buddy) where arts, crafts and play activities are available along with opportunities for children to interact with service children.
+- Training for the Service Leader in school: who will continue to run the ‘Mayhill Heroes’ club – a weekly club specifically for service children where arts, crafts and play activities are available along with opportunities for children to interact with service children.

 - Development of the Y5 Science & Engineering competition (summer term) that is organised by Boeing and RAF Odiham for all local schools.

 - Training and support to ensure teaching and learning is of the highest quality.

 More than anything, we want to ensure we are meeting the needs of our children and families.
 We would welcome all suggestions for the kind of activities, projects or gatherings that maybe you have seen work well elsewhere, or that you know would really benefit you and your child.
 There is lots more we can do, but we want to get it right!

 Pupil Premium families in receipt of free school meals